About Emerging Voices for Global Health

 In 2015, EV4GH was accepted as a Thematic Working Group of Health Systems Global (HSG).
 The key activities of the group include: organising EV4GH events at global health conferences; hosting webinars; arranging young researcher workshops; facilitating networking between different EV cohorts & regions; and Google Group thematic discussions.

 Over time, the emerging voices (EV) initiative has acquired a life of its own with over 260 EVs from 6 cohorts (2010-16) representing close to 60 countries in Africa, Asia, Australia, Europe, Latin, North and Central America.
 EV4GH has reconfigured itself with a globally representative elected governance board and a secretariat based at the Institute of Public Health, Bangalore (IPH).

 What does Emerging Voices 2020 track offer to EVs?

 - Develop writing, presentation, moderation, networking, social media and other communication skills through innovative training formats (during the distance and Face-to-Face stages), to enable publication in journals, global health blogs or on social media and become more effective on the global stage

 - Test the newly acquired skills in a pre- conference (with some invited senior researchers & policy makers)

 - Introduce and advance young health system researchers’ content knowledge about global health governance, health policy & systems research and other related topics, including via interaction with senior people in the field during the Face-to-Face stage

-- Facilitate participation of young health researchers, decision makers and other health system professionals and change makers in the Vancouver Symposium (including via posters, oral presentations, social media and as rapporteurs)
+- Facilitate participation of young health researchers, decision makers and other health system professionals and change makers in the Sixth Global Symposium on Health System Research in Dubai (including via posters, oral presentations, social media and as rapporteurs)